 Do not use combustible fluids or chemicals.
 Turn on the rear switch to run the blower.
-Starting over the holes in the floor, criss-cross a small pile of sticks or pieces of split kindling about the size of a dinner plate on top of several crumbled newspaper pages and light with a torch or match and slowly add larger kindling pieces.
+Start with a small pile of criss-crossed sticks or pieces of split kindling about the size of a dinner plate on top of several crumbled newspaper pages and light with a torch or match and slowly add larger kindling pieces.
 Once this is sufficiently ignited, add 2-4 logs and close the fuel door.
-Wait for these pieces to sufficiently ignite to get a good, hot coal bed before loading the firebox full.
+Wait for these pieces to sufficiently ignite before loading the firebox full.
 Caution!
 Follow procedures as outlined in "Loading Wood" (next section) for opening fuel door.

 NOTE: There will also be a large amount of condensation created until the water jacket comes up to temperature.
-This may drip from access doors and covers and will dry out within 24 hours.
+This may drip from the fuel door and will dry out within 24 hours.